Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Hastings Central and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Hastings Central and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be applicable to the rental property.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers have to make sure their rental properties comply with the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes